VamKon/AzureNotes/DevOps.md

 ```
 * [Service Containers](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/service-containers?view=azure-devops&tabs=yaml) - If your pipeline requires the support of one or more services, in many cases you'll want to create, connect to, and clean up each service on a per-job basis.
 For instance, a pipeline may run integration tests that require access to a database and a memory cache.
 The database and memory cache need to be freshly created for each job in the pipeline.
   * Use `script` task to run commands in container
+* Personal access tokens (PATs) are the only authentication option when you connect an agent to a pipeline.
+* `Semver`
+  * major version - when you make incompatible API changes
+  * minor version - add functionality in a backwards compatible manner
+  * patch version - make backwards compatible bug fixes

 ### CD
 * Pre/Post Deployment Approvals - Manual Intervention